vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 And the problem appeared consistently with the same files.

 We started to play with the switches...
 Ghostscript had much more options than we expected and its documentation is not really
-Google friend, but we found finally the AutoRotatePages flag.
+Google friendly, but we found finally the `AutoRotatePages` flag.

 Our first attempt was the `-dAutoRotatePages=/All` setting, but this uses some kind of majority decision for rotating the pages...
 We tried this with only one label which had been rotated unintentionally.